McCarthy directs House committees to open Biden impeachment inquiry

 Rep. Mike Lawler (R-N.Y.), who also hails from a district Biden won in 2020, told Fox News in an interview last week “we’re not there yet” when asked how he would vote on a measure to launch an impeachment inquiry.

-Rep. Ken Buck (R-Colo.), a member of the conservative House Freedom Caucus, and Rep. Dusty Johnson (R-S.D.), the chairman of the influential Main Street Caucus, have also expressed opposition to opening an impeachment inquiry at this point.
+Rep. Ken Buck (R-Colo.), a member of the conservative House Freedom Caucus, has also expressed opposition to opening an impeachment inquiry at this point.

 But on the other side of the political spectrum, conservatives have been putting pressure on McCarthy to begin a formal impeachment inquiry.